-Disability Support Services Director Susan Willemin receives University System of Maryland's Board of Regents Staff Award
+Disability Support Services Director Susan Willemin honored with University System of Maryland's Board of Regents Staff Award on Friday

 The Board of Regents Staff Award is the highest honor bestowed upon exempt and nonexempt staff at USM institutions.
 The awards are based on the recipients’ work within their institutions, communities and the surrounding environment.

-Willemin, who directs TU’s Disability Support Services (DSS), was the first USM staff member to be honored in the Inclusion, Multiculturalism and Social Justice category.
+Willemin, who was recognized for her efforts on behalf of students with disabilities, was the first USM staff member to be honored in the Inclusion, Multiculturalism and Social Justice category.
+She was one of eight USM staff members to be honored this year.

 “The award is an affirmation that our work—both my work and the work of the entire DSS staff—is highly worthwhile and appreciated,” Willemin said.